 - Web-Based Enrollment Portal- Most carriers offer a web-based enrollment tool on their website.
-In this case, you’ll want to pull a report out of Maxwell to provide you with information to input into the carrier’s web portal.
-Click the "Download Reports" dropdown to see a Change Report and Coverage Report ready to go:
+In this case, you’ll want to generate a report out of Maxwell to provide you with information to input into the carrier’s web portal.
+Click the "Download Reports" dropdown to see the Enrollment Change Report, Coverage Report, and Cost Report ready to go:

-These reports come pre-formatted with the filters we think you'll find the most helpful at the end of the Open Enrollment, but you can also run these reports again or with different filters by going to Tools > Reports > Library.
+The Enrollment Change Report will take you to the Reports Library so you can pick the filters and columns that work best for you before downloading.
+The other reports will download right to your computer from here.
+They come pre-formatted with the filters we think you'll find the most helpful at the end of the Open Enrollment, but you can also run these reports again or with different filters by going to Tools > Reports > Library.
 Learn more about reports here >

 You may want to go back and turn back on the preferences that were switched off temporarily for annual OE.
 Go to Settings > Notifications and set up the “Employee Confirmation of Benefits” system notification.
 This means you’ll receive an email every time an employee confirms their benefits.
 Learn more about notifications here.